Barlow Moor Green Space in Chorlton has been recognised by the Green Flag Award Scheme as one of the very best in the world.

 What did we do?

-Last year, we were successful in winning an £8,000 Tesco Bags For Life Grant.
+In 2016, we were successful in winning an £8,000 Tesco Bags For Life Grant.
 This money went to improving the Barlow Moor Green Spaces along Darley Avenue, Mottram Avenue and Leeswood Avenue – which now provide a place for the community to come together and use the space.

 We put the grant to good use by developing the housing association’s Barlow Moor Green space into an area for the whole community to enjoy.
 Street games, herb and heritage gardens, communal veg planters and art features were all installed to transform the space.